-Weel 6 Dates: Number of lesson periods During Reading Students continue to read and research as needed.
-Consider giving more time for writing during the last couple of weeks of the unit so that students have time to revise, edit, word process, and create visuals for their pieces.
-During Writing Revise: students select one piece to take to publication.
+Week ks 5-6 Dates: Number of lesson periods Students continue to read and research as needed.
+Consider giving more time for writing during the last couple of weeks of the unit so that students have time to revise, edit, word process, and create visuals for their pieces During Reading (Editing and revision, see page102).
+Revise: students select one piece to take to publication.
 Conduct mini-lessons on revision using student work, conference with individuals as possible.
 Edit and Publish: use self and peer techniques as well as word processing to edit and publish.
-"Dress Rehearsal": conduct a trial of an on-demand write if time before assessment (page 103).
+"Dress Rehearsal": conduct a trial of an on-demand write if time before assessment (page 103). ring Writing (Editing and revision, see page102).